domingobrandt/conFusion/README.md

                 $ ionic start conFusion sidemenu

+    * Shared folder in the src: recibe the data json-server is up and running.

-    * First generate three new pages and add them to the app by typing the following at the prompt:
+## To see the resulting project in your browser, type the following at the command prompt:

-            ionic g page about
-            ionic g page menu
-            ionic g page contact
+         ionic serve --lab
+    Run ionic serve

+##Error
+* “has no exported member 'Observable'”

+ Run:

+        npm install rxjs-compat --save

+* "Cannot find module '@angular/http'"

+        npm i @angular/http

+    to install.
+Should fix it.

+* ERROR in src/app/home/home.page.ts:2:31 - error TS2307: Cannot find module 'ionic-angular'.
+[ng] 2 import { NavController } from 'ionic-angular';
+     change:
+     import { NavController } from 'ionic-angular';
+     for
+     import { NavController } from '@ionic/angular';